erikw/eit060-project2/README.md

 ## How to build and run
 ### Client
 Compile and run by typing the following commands:
+## How to build and run
+	$cd it060_project2
 	$cd client
 	$ant
 	$./run.sh

+##Contributors
+Erik Jansson

+Erik Westrup

+Gustaf Waldemarson

+Tommy Olofsson